 Q. Where do I get boxes?

 A. Agencies sending their records to the State Records Center will need to purchase box number 242.SZ - File Box With Flaps 15" x 12" x 10" through Missouri Vocational Enterprises.
 Other box types/sizes are not accepted.

 Q. How do I pack and label boxes to send to the Records Center?

 A. All records should be in file folders.
 The folders should be labeled and arranged sequentially, either numerically or alphabetically.
 Records Center box labels are automatically generated when you create a box in the agency records tracking system.
-Once you have printed the labels, affix the label to the box in the upper right hand corner, on the side of the box with a handle.
+Once you have printed the labels, affix the label to the box in the upper right hand corner, on a side of the box with a handle.
 For more detailed instructions see How to Pack a Box.

 A. A Records Transmittal and Receipt Form was a document filled out by an agency for the transfer of records to the State Records Center.
 The purpose of the transmittal was to provide contact information, box location, and a brief description of each box for shipment.
 The Records Management Division no longer uses the transmittal form, and has switched to the agency records tracking system.
-If you have further questions about transmittals, contact your Records Analyst.
+If you have further questions about past transmittals, contact your Records Analyst.

 Q. What if I have more than one record series to send at a time?

 A. Each record series type must be boxed separately.
 All files within a box must have the same record series.
 Agencies may send multiple boxes with separate record series in the same shipment.
 For further information please contact your Records Analyst.